-Para-cyclist Karen Darke has successfully completed her latest Quest79 challenge which involved cycling along the Sacred Way in India, from Gangotri – a village by the source of the Ganges, to Varansi – an ancient city and the river’s Sacred Heart.
+Para-cyclist and Paralympic champion Karen Darke has successfully completed her latest Quest79 challenge which involved cycling along the Sacred Way in India, from Gangotri – a village by the source of the Ganges, to Varansi – an ancient city and the river’s Sacred Heart.

 Since winning gold in Rio, the number 79 has played a significant part in Karen’s life as it was her 79th medal for her country and 79 is also the atomic number of gold, and so Karen’s Quest79 dream was born.